hassaanz/trelloSol/README.md

 ## Executing:
 I've used Node.js to test out the functions and check the results.
 Node command line can be used to execute the file and see the results.

+Didn't get any positive reply from the company :(